PSHEMA/FixA/README.md

 ### 🚀 Core Functionalities

 #### For Customers:
-- **Live Geolocation Map:** View an interactive map centered on your current location.
+- **Live Geolocation Map:** View an interactive map centered on your current location,populated with nearby providers.
 -  **Service Discovery:** Browse service categories or use a live search to find what you need.
 -  **View Provider Listings:** See a list of available providers for a selected category.
 -  **Detailed Provider Profiles:** View a provider's bio, services offered, starting rate, and customer reviews.